ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 For our example app, we created a custom app in the Beyond Cockpit and tested the authorization to receive those.
 But this workflow heavily depends on the software you are developing for.

-That's how we implement the authorization process on our Firebase Hosting page:
+By adding the following code snippet to the `public/index.html` file and publishing it to Firebase, we implement the authorization process on our Firebase Hosting page:

-**Note:** In the following code snippet we include the `client_secret` in our HTML payload.
+**Note:** In the snippet we include the `client_secret` in our HTML payload.
 This practice is not secure and we strongly advice you to avoid this in production!
 We'll explain a more secure possibility in a follow-up post.

-Add this block to the `public/index.html` file and publish it to Firebase:

 ```javascript
 const client_id = '0BE38CFF-F3B6-4D68-8F16-1CE270C028BC'